Guwançmuhammet Öwekow: International career

-He has played 22 games for the Turkmenistan national football team.
-Guwançmuhammet participated in the largest ever win for Turkmenistan, a match at home against Afghan national football team in which Öwekow scored two of Turkmenistan's eleven goals.
+Guwançmuhammet Öwekow participated in the largest ever win for Turkmenistan, a match at home against Afghan national football team in which Öwekow scored two of Turkmenistan's eleven goals.
 Five years later, Ovekov made another record against the same opponent, as he scored four goals during the 5–0 win over the Afghans during a 2008 AFC Challenge Cup group stage match.

 Coaching career

 He has been coach of FC Ahal from 2014, led the club to the silver in 2014 Ýokary Liga.
+He also shortly coached FK Arkadag in 2023.